 Organized by business leaders and Taylor alumni, this community was formed to encourage, equip, and inspire a growing community of marketplace leaders by fostering both meaningful and strategic connection.
 Through the ongoing development of professional communities, Taylor hopes to connect people, form strategic alliances, and offer a unique approach to mentorship.

-To learn more, contact Brad Yordy, Director of Alumni and Parent Relations.
+To learn more, contact Brad Yordy, Executive Director of Alumni and Parent Relations.